pict2014/storm-redis/README.md

 The data in the kafka topic is put using a java project see [kafka-starter]() which takes data from **_mongodb_** and puts them on a kafka queue(topic).

-Data that is extracted from mongodb is in the form json.
+Data that is extracted from mongodb is in json format.

 Data inside mongodb is put using a _python_ code which uses the **_twitter api_** for eg see [this](https://github.com/abhi11/twitter-trend/blob/master/trend_insert.py)